saucelabs/sauce_bindings/docs/BROWSER_OPTIONS.md

 sidebar_label: Browser Options
 ---

-Selenium provides options classes for each of the supported browsers with all of their custom settings Rather than re-implement these, the `SauceOptions` class can be constructed with an instance of one of these objects:
+Selenium provides options classes for each of the supported browsers with all of their custom settings.
+Rather than re-implement these, the `SauceOptions` class can be constructed with an instance of one of these objects: